tc39/proposal-record-tuple/README.md

 #### Tuple

-A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Objects. `#[1, 2, 3, 4]`
+A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Arrays. `#[1, 2, 3, 4]`

 #### Compound primitive types